Forced Labor and Informed Compliance

 Forced labor, as herein used, shall mean all work or service which is exacted from any person under the menace of any penalty for its nonperformance and for which the worker does not offer himself voluntarily.
 For purposes of this section, the term “forced labor or/and indentured labor” includes forced or indentured child labor.

-The responsibility to prevent abusive labor practices extends beyond manufacturers and suppliers to importers, as importing merchandise that is “mined, produced, or manufactured wholly or in part in any foreign country by convict labor or/and forced labor or/and indentured labor under penal sanctions” – is expressly prohibited per 19 U.S. Code § 1307.
+The responsibility to prevent abusive labor practices extends beyond manufacturers and suppliers to importers, as importing merchandise that is “mined, produced, or manufactured wholly or in part in any foreign country by convict labor or/and forced labor or/and indentured labor under penal sanctions” is illegal per 19 U.S. Code § 1307.

 Goods imported into the U.S. that are “mined, produced, or manufactured” through forced labor may: